Yōrō Code: State of preservation

 The ritsu or the penal code portion was largely lost, but a compilation of fragments from various codes, entitled the Ritsuitsu (『律逸』), in 8 volumes, was compiled by Ishihara Masaaki (石原正明) 1760–1821.
-The resulting text, including the fragments, are printed in the volume on Ritsuryō texts in the Kokushi taikei (『国史大系』) historical text series.
+The resulting text, including the fragments, is printed in the volume on Ritsuryō texts in the Kokushi taikei (『国史大系』) historical text series.
 Other sources agree, adding that for the civil code, almost all of the text that runs to Article 955 has been restored.

 Relying on the Tang dynasty penal code that survives, a complete reconstruction of the Yōrō penal code has also been undertaken.